tlhutch/test-playbooks/README.md

 ## Nightly Build Workflow

-The nightly build workflow is triggered on a, wait for it, nightly basis by jenkins.
+The nightly build workflow is triggered on a ... wait for it ... nightly basis by jenkins.
 All jobs use the parameter `OFFICIAL=no`.

 * [Nightly_Build - AWX](http://50.116.42.103/view/AWX/job/Nightly%20Build%20-%20AWX/)
   * [AWX_Build_Setup_TAR]((http://50.116.42.103/view/AWX/job/AWX_Build_Setup_TAR)